MisterZedd/SourceStalker/README.md

-# SourceStalker Setup Guide for Windows
+# SourceStalker V3 Setup Guide

+SourceStalker is a Discord bot that tracks League of Legends players with live game monitoring, match history, and rank progression visualization.

+## Setup Options

+Choose one of two setup methods:

+### Option A: Docker Setup (Recommended for Windows)
+### Option B: Native Python Setup (Recommended for Linux/macOS)

+---

+## Option A: Docker Setup (Windows)

-## Prerequisites
+### Prerequisites

-Before beginning the setup process, you'll need to install the following software:

 1. **Docker Desktop for Windows**
    - Download from: https://www.docker.com/products/docker-desktop